-I have started walking in morning; in my housing society compound.
-Since many days, I had been noticing pieces of roti on the back side.
-I was curious to know who keeps there pieces there and why the pieces are kept there.
+I’ve started walking in the morning; in my housing society compound.
+For many days, I’d been noticing pieces of roti on the backside.
+I was curious to know who keeps there pieces, and why the pieces are kept there.
 I couldn’t resist and one fine day, I and the lonely pieces had a conversation.

 How come you’re here?

 The lady on the **** floor threw me away.

 What do you mean threw you away?
 Aren’t you the one the whole world’s fighting for?